GeoRouv/3D-snake/README.md

 Make sure you have the below requirements before starting:

 - [Unity Game Engine](https://unity3d.com)
-- Basic Knowledge about Unity and C#
+- Basic knowledge in Unity and C#

 ## Implementation Notes